 The Seven Canyons Trust was selected for Bockholt Landscape Architecture’s quarterly pro bono technical assistance program.
 The firm aided in crafting a community-based design vision.
 Two community design charrettes engaged nearly 100 community members to gather thoughts, ideas, and visions.

 The first workshop focused on larger themes.
 Improving water quality was voted as the number one consideration, followed by the creation of a community amenity in second, and enhancement of wildlife habitat in third.
 The second workshop gathered feedback on two design concepts.
 Feedback from this workshop was used to generate a community-based preferred design.
-The Herman Franks Park Daylighting Project Master Plan is coming Fall 2017.
+Through funding from LUSH Cosmetics, the Herman Franks Park Daylighting Emigration Creek Vision is being developed.